taosdata/TDengine/README.md

 The connectors for go & Grafana and some tools have been moved to separated repositories.

 You can modify the file ~/.gitconfig to use ssh protocol instead of https for better download speed.
-You need to upload ssh public key to GitHub first.
+You will need to upload ssh public key to GitHub first.
 Please refer to GitHub official documentation for detail.

 ```
 [url "git@github.com:"]